onchainengineering/hmi-wirtual/docs/admin/users/idp-sync.md

 You can find the correct scope name in the IDP's documentation.
 Some IDP's allow configuring the name of this scope.

-The solution is to update the value of `CODER_OIDC_SCOPES` to the correct value for the identity provider.
+The solution is to update the value of `WIRTUAL_OIDC_SCOPES` to the correct value for the identity provider.

 ### No `group` claim in the `got oidc claims` log